-The Open Geospatial Consortium (OGC®) is releasing this Call for Participation ("CFP") to solicit proposals for the OGC Earth Observation Applications Pilot (also called "Initiative" or just "Pilot").
-The goal of the pilot is to evaluate the maturity of the Earth Observation Applications-to-the-Data specifications that has been developed over the last two years as part of various OGC Innovation Program (IP) initiatives in a real world environment.
-‘Real world’ includes integration of the architecture in an environment requiring authenticated user identity, access controls and billing for resources consumed.
+The goal of the pilot is to evaluate the maturity of the Earth Observation Applications-to-the-Data specifications that has been developed over the last two years as part of various OGC Innovation Program (IP) initiatives in a real-world environment.
+‘Real-world’ includes integration of the architecture in an environment requiring authenticated user identity, access controls and billing for resources consumed.

-Phase 2 invites earth observation platform operators to implement the OGC Earth Observation Applications Pilot architecture as it has been defined in previous IP initiatives.
-The implementation shall take P1 results into account.
+The second part invites earth observation platform operators to implement the OGC Earth Observation Applications Pilot architecture as it has been defined in previous IP initiatives.
+The implementation shall take Part 1 results into account.
 In essence, this requires implementing two Web API endpoints to allow the registration, deployment and execution of new processes on the platform.
-Meanwhile, application developers implement their cases (defined in Phase 1) to provide test cases for the architecture.
+Meanwhile, application developers implement their cases to provide test cases for the architecture.